D-ESC/example-rLakeAnalyzer/README.md

-# vignette-rLakeAnalyzer
+# example-rLakeAnalyzer
 rLakeAnalyzer walk through from the presentation given at DESC on 2015-02-13.
 Material is from the rLakeAnalyzer reference manual found [here](http://cran.r-project.org/web/packages/rLakeAnalyzer/rLakeAnalyzer.pdf).
+To be able to work with any of the code examples your files should conform to the formats outlined [here](http://cran.r-project.org/web/packages/rLakeAnalyzer/vignettes/data.handling.pdf).